jtonglet/jtonglet.github.io/_blog/2026-09-10-misleading-chart-acl.md

 I scraped a random sample from the ACL Anthology for the ACL and EMNLP conferences of 2022-2025.
 I used pymupdf to extract figures from the papers.
 I conducted two rounds of automated labeling with Gemini 3.5 Flash.
 (1) Removing all figures that are not charts (e.g., prompts, methodology diagrams, ...).
 (2) Detecting whether the chart is misleading, and which misleaders affect it, using the taxonomy of 12 design misleaders from [1].
-All charts flagged as misleading were manually validated afterward, yielding a final set of 261 papers containing 825 charts of which 91 are misleading.
+All charts flagged as misleading were manually validated afterward, yielding a final set of 261 papers containing 825 charts, of which 91 are misleading.

 ### References